TetianaBas/TetianaBas/README.md

 - 👋 Hi, I’m @TetianaBas
 - 👀 I’m interested in artificial inteligence and business management
-- 🌱 I’m currently learning a general studies course at Minerva University
+- 🌱 I’m currently learning machine learning at Minerva University
 - 💞️ I’m looking to collaborate on interesting and challanging projects, hackathons,
 - 📫 How to reach me eaim me at tetiana@uni.minerva.edu